 Users start using the plasma chain by depositing funds into a smart contract on Ethereum.
 The basic MVP specification only allows users to deposit ETH, but the spec can be easily extended to support ERC20s.
 When users deposit these funds, a block is created on the plasma chain that only includes a single transaction.
 This transaction creates a new output for the depositor with a value equal to the value of the funds deposited.
 Once a user has deposited, they’re ready to start making transactions on the plasma chain!

 Users can transact on the plasma chain by spending an output they own and creating new outputs.
-In practice, this means signing a signature that confirms the user is willing to make the transaction.
+In practice, this means cryptographically signing a statement that confirms the user is willing to make the transaction.
 This transaction (and the corresponding signature) is then sent off to the operator.

 The operator will receive a bunch of transactions and then include them into an ordered list of transactions called a block.
 Once the operator receives enough transactions to fill a block (although they can always include less), the operator will submit a commitment to this block to Ethereum.
 To explain exactly how this commitment thing works, let’s first talk about Merkle trees.